The term case management refers to the assessment process for adults with complex and long term care and support needs.

 4. Case Management Team Criteria

-The Case Management Team works with adults with complex care and support needs which are ongoing due to advanced age, physical or learning disability, those in receipt of end of life care (see End of Life Care) and those with other long term conditions.
+The Case Management Team works with adults with complex care and support needs which are ongoing due to advanced age, physical or learning disability, those in receipt of end of life care (see End of Life Care chapter) and those with other long term conditions.
 These adults are vulnerable and frail, are at high risk of a deterioration in their physical and / or mental health or social situation, and input from a number of different professionals will be needed in order to provide a clear assessment of their care and support needs.

 5. Timescales, Outputs and Outcomes